xxradar/kubnernetes_training_for_networkengineer/labs/lab8/readme.md

 ## Lab 8 - Calico global network policy example
 _Note: this will not work on EKS.
-For EKS you must install the correct version of calicoctl_
+For EKS you must install the correct version of calicoctl [install calicoctl](calicoctl.md)_
 ```
 kubectl apply -f - <<EOF
 apiVersion: projectcalico.org/v3